 - The house that was Thursday (Deconstructing the night) — Gladys Marlenys Quesada

-- The ecosystem of Cuban music through 20 women names — Magazine AM:PM
+- The ecosystem of Cuban music in 20 names of women (article) —Magazine AM:PM

-- Mujer perjura after 100 years (article) —Rafael Valdivia
+- perjured woman after 100 years (article) —Rafael Valdivia

 - (Almost) anonymous pieces in a musical city (gallery) — Jorge Luis Toledo